sp-tarkov/server/FEATURES.md

 ## Messages

-A messaging system has been implemented to allow for the following functionality.
+A messaging system has been implemented to allow for the following functionality:

 - Receive messages (with item attachments) from traders or "system"
 - Pin/unpin senders within the message list